 Scrap metal yards, sometimes called appliance salvages, are the ideal place to sell your old appliances if they are no longer working.
 This is often the easiest and best option if you think it needs to be junked.

-Scrap yards are businesses who buy scrap metal to later recycle into new parts.
-Since appliances contain metal, these business are interested in purchasing your junk metal.
+Scrap yards are businesses that buy scrap metal to later recycle into new parts.
+Since appliances contain metal, these businesses are interested in purchasing your junk metal.
 They will separate out all the metal components and then sell the metal to a refinery where it gets recycled and reused in new products.

 Scrap metal yards will pay by the type of metal and the amount of weight you have.
 Most appliances are made of either aluminum or lite steel and your payout is determined by the daily market price for the specific metal type and how much your unit weighs.